 With the funding gap increasing year-on-year, that means Child Protection is already in a real humanitarian recession.
 In this story, we’ve defined a real humanitarian recession as two consecutive years of a growing funding gap.
 Child Protection has already experienced three years of a growing funding gap.
 So what are the odds of Child Protection staying in a humanitarian recession?

-We think that there’s a 50-50 chance that Child Protection will experience ‘real growth’ in 2022 as the funding requirement does not look set to increase by a huge amount this year.
+We think that there’s a 50-50 chance that Child Protection will experience ‘real growth’ in 2022 this year.
 The flip side of this is that it is also a realistic possibility that the sector will continue to be in a real recession this year.

 How does the 2022 forecast compare to other sectors?

-The central estimate of $176m puts Child Protection 12th in the sector rankings – although we’re not totally confident on this as there’s a 7 in 10 chance that it will rank here.
-Interestingly, this would be behind Gender Based Violence, significantly ahead of Mine Action, but some way behind Protection which is forecasted in 7th place at $560m.
+The central estimate of $205m puts Child Protection 12th in the sector rankings.
+Interestingly, this would be behind Gender Based Violence, significantly ahead of Mine Action, but some way behind Protection which is forecasted in 8th place at $743m.

 The current state of things

 What is interesting however, is that the shape of funding in the last quarter.
-In both 2020 and 2021, funding to the Child Protection sector jumps significantly in November, December and the Post-Year period.
+In 2020, 2021, and now 2022, funding to the Child Protection sector jumps significantly in November, December and the Post-Year period.
 Child Protection colleagues should keep an eye on this in 2022 as it could signal yet more ‘late-year’ funding.